This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Resettlement Agency Housing Approval

-Prior to the arrival of the family, the case manager, or a representative from the resettlement agency will come to inspect the house and ensure that it is in line with their expectations.
+Prior to the arrival of the family, the case manager, or a representative from the resettlement agency will come to inspect the house and ensure that it is in line with their expectations and safety requirements.
 It is also important that campus security and administrators are informed of the family’s arrival, residence on campus, and other important details.
 In the following pages you will find documents to be provided to your campus’ security explaining the program and details regarding the family.

 Other Needs & Services Provided